AbhinandNandakumar/Ecommerce-frontend/README.md

 # Ecommerce-frontend
-## run npm install to install all packages
+## To install all packages run the following code
+npm install
-## run npm start to open the localhost
+## To start the localhost run
+npm start